 Tammy Lynn Gilmore is an event producer, grant maker, grant program creator and social impact expert.
-She currently runs the SXSW Community Service Awards, the Social Impact track of programming and oversees grant-making at SXSW.
+She ran the SXSW Community Service Awards, the Social Impact track of programming and oversees grant-making at SXSW.
 If you (it happened to me) don’t know or have never heard of SXSW this is the podcast to learn about Tammy and South by South West (SXSW).
 Check out Episode 4 of the Season 2 of The Social Change Career Podcast.

 Listen to Tammy Lynn here

 Want to catch up?
 Binge on Season 1 here

 If you like the episode please subscribe to get future ones on STITCHER, ITUNES or GOOGLE PLAY or your favorite podcast app.